Haksa6/stackoverflow-copy-project/README.md

 Server:

 ```
-    ├── middleware                  # the authentication middleware to authenticate the user
+    ├── utils                       # utils functions used as
     ├── models                      # mongodb models
     ├── routes                      # all the calls to backend
+    ├── __tests__                   # all the tests
+    ├── app.js                      # all the necessary packages to start backend and mongodb which index.js utilizes
-    └── index.js                    # the basic file to start backend also includes the mongodb address
+    └── index.js                    # the basic file to start the backend
 ```

 ## Features